Identifying hazardous products and wastes

 - materials that dissolve metal, wood, paper or clothing

 - products with a warning label such as "flammable," "caustic," "danger," "hazardous" or "poison."

 The owner of a business must first decide if something is a waste, and if so, whether it is hazardous.
 A material is "waste" if:

-In Washington, a waste is "hazardous" if it's listed (discarded products and sources), meets characteristics (ignitability, corrosivity, reactivity, or toxicity) or criteria (environmental persistence or toxicity) described in the regulations.
+In Washington, a waste is "hazardous" if it's listed (discarded products (external link) and sources (external link), meets characteristics (external link) (ignitability, corrosivity, reactivity, or toxicity) or criteria (external link) (environmental persistence or toxicity) described in the regulations.